The Sanctuary

 Oracle JDK

-The original, now with a commercial license for production use.
+The original, now with a commercial licence for production use.

 AspectDetails